prettier/prettier/changelog_unreleased/blog-post-intro.md

 ---
 author: "Sosuke Suzuki (@sosukesuzuki)"
 authorURL: "https://github.com/sosukesuzuki"
-title: "Prettier 3.2: Lots of bug fixes and new features"
+title: "Prettier 3.2: Support JSONC and Angular's ICU expression"
 ---

-This release doesn't highlight any major new features, but includes a lot of bug fixes and improvements.
+This release includes new features such as adding a JSONC parser, adding Angular's ICU expressions, and many bug fixes.

 We are still seeking feedback for the `--experimental-ternaries` option released in Prettier 3.1.
 Please read [A curious case of the ternaries](https://prettier.io/blog/2023/11/13/curious-ternaries) and respond via the Google Forms link provided.